PetrGlad/emmate/README.md

 Off grid MIDI editor with following goals:

-* Not a DAW (would like it to be but do not have enough time for that).
+* Not a DAW: MIDI is the input, MIDI is exported (would like it to be but do not have enough time for that).
 * Do not care (much) about measures.
 Primarily aimed at piano real recordings without strict tempo/bars.
 * A feature absent in other midi editors I could get my hands on (both commercial and free ones): removing a piece of MIDI recording as one can remove a time fragment from PCM recording.
 For some reason DAW authors insist on handling